vadimeisenbergibm/envoy-generic-forward-proxy/README.md

-# Envoy as generic forward proxy
+# Envoy as a generic forward proxy
 This sample shows how [Envoy](https://www.envoyproxy.io) can be used as a generic forward proxy on Kubernetes.
 "Generic" means that it will allow proxying any host, not a predefined set of hosts.

 ## Introduction